cloudspeech/houdini-talk/short-essay.md

 There's an ~~app~~ web component for that!

-I am happy again because I can help myself in every impossible
+I am happy again because I can help myself in every impossible situation.
-situation:

-I might not be able to change much around me, but at least I can bend HTML to my will.
+Yes, I might not be able to change much around me, but I can _always_ can bend HTML to my will.

 That's what web components do for me, that's why I recommend them to _you_: